lipemat/js-boilerplate/README.md

 3. "All tests" to run an entire directory of tests.
 4. "Suite" to run a particular file of tests.

-## IE11 Support
+## Legacy Browsers Support

+#### IE11

+By default, IE11 is disabled via an internal Browserslist configuration.
+If you would like to support IE11, add it as a target to your project's Browserslist configuration and all tooling will automatically support it.

 #### Custom properties

-IE11 does not support custom properties e.g. `--color-red: red;` natively.
+IE11 (and some older browsers) do not support custom properties e.g. `--color-red: red;` natively.
 To make custom properties work with this library create `src/globals/pcss/variables.css` file and add any used custom properties to it.

 The app will automatically compile with fallback values for older browsers.